CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Think of yourself as dead.
-You have lived your life.
-Now, take what's left and live it properly.
-What doesn't transmit light creates its own darkness." - Marcus Aurelius</p>
+<p>"Consider how quickly all things are dissolved and resolved: the bodies and substances themselves, into the matter and substance of the world: and their memories into the general age and time of the world." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->